containers/nri-plugins/test/self-hosted-runner/README.md

 * Create a private key file (PEM) for that and download it. [[4]](#s4)

-* Install the Github App onto your account and desired repository.
+* Install the Github App onto your account and desired repository. [[5]](#s5)

-This will allow the `runner.sh` script to create an access token which can then create the self-hosted registration token needed to run the e2e tests.
+This will allow the `runner.sh` script to create an access token which is then used to create the self-hosted registration token needed to run the e2e tests.

 Details
 -------